 A benefit of favouring tolerance over respect is that disagreement doesn’t threaten your self-worth.
 To give a personal example, when I was younger I was confounded by the fact that some of my friends were Christian.
 Being an atheist, I naturally assumed that this obviously reflected childhood brainwashing, and that it was my duty to explain to them why they were wrong.
 The disagreement between us clearly came from them failing to understand the self-evident truth that I could see, and so if I could just get them to listen to reason, everyone would be happy.

 I consider it a milestone in my maturation when I finally realised that their beliefs took nothing from me, did not diminish the validity of my own decisions, and that they had access to all the same information that I did, but had simply reached a different conclusion.
 My world expanded immediately, as I could now disagree constructively, learning from them rather than debating them, and refining and improving my own understanding of the world and the people within it.
-I ended up marrying a Christian, which would no doubt amuse some of those old friends that I used to tire with rhetoric.
+I ended up marrying a Christian, which would no doubt amuse some of those old friends whom I used to tire with rhetoric.

 Since then, I have occasionally experienced the counter-phenomenon.
 People who become angry and defensive when they learn that I made different decisions to them, who are infuriated that I listened to their advice about parenting but didn’t follow it, or who take my different political viewpoint as a personal attack, or critique of their beliefs.